firstmoversadvantage/fma-ruby-on-rails-template/README.md

 ## Template Notes
 This repo is a template to be used for creating new projects.
 After creating your new project, you will need to touch some files to customize the new environment.
 Those files are:
+- .ruby-gemset to create a gemset for your new app.
 - config/deploy/* to provide the host names for each deployment target.
 - config/deploy.rb to update the project name & other deployment settings.
 - Run `EDITOR=vim rails credentials:edit` to initialize the Rails encrypted